Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 ***

-Logical Structure of Database: The data in database part of secondary memory will get structured into Blocks, Extents, Segments and Table Spaces.
+**Logical Structure of Database**: The data in database part of secondary memory will get structured into Blocks, Extents, Segments and Table Spaces.

-> Blocks: This is the
+> Blocks: This is the smallest fragment of the memory where the data can be stored.

+> Extents: The collection of blocks are called Extents

+> Segments: The collection of extents.

+> Table Spaces: The collection of Segments.

 ***